Bubblepup/fast/packages/web-components/fast-foundation/docs/api-report.md

     protected valueChanged(): void;
 }

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "FASTBreadcrumb" because one of its declarations is marked as @internal
+//
 // @public
 export class FASTBreadcrumb extends FASTElement {
     // @internal (undocumented)
     slottedBreadcrumbItems: HTMLElement[];
     // (undocumented)
     protected slottedBreadcrumbItemsChanged(): void;
+}

+// @internal
+export interface FASTBreadcrumb extends StartEnd {
 }

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag